TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- preview could be done by a thread_local image & texture
+	- NO!
+Just store it inside editor so that it may be properly cleaned up
+	- a good test case for a pbo
+	- then send just image id to the imgui renderering routine

 - error: could not redo "create_asset_id" because "some.png" could not be found.
 	- we should just allow non-existing paths. **Ids should always be there.**
 		- if an image does not exist, we just load a fallback blank texture!